For the latest insurance &

 Wildfire is a growing threat in the Rocky Mountain Region, where population is booming in the mountains and foothills.
 People don't always realize the dangers of living in the Red Zones (dangerous wildfire areas).
 They move to Colorado, Utah, Wyoming and New Mexico for the breathtaking views, but they don't always see the potential for losing their homes to wildfire.
 Homeowners need to be aware of the steps they should take to prevent wildfire AND be aware of the insurance impact before moving or building in high-risk areas.

 The 2012 Wildfire Season took a devastating toll on Colorado residents, burning more than 600 homes and personal property.
-While the claims and rebuilding process continues, preliminary damage estimates now total $449.7 million from insurance claims that include smoke damage, additional living expenses, damaged and destroyed homes, as well as personal belongings and vehicles.
+While the rebuilding process continues, damage estimates now total $567.4 million from insurance claims that include smoke damage, additional living expenses, damaged and destroyed homes, as well as personal belongings and vehicles.

 Previously, the most expensive wildfire in Colorado state history was the September 2010 Fourmile Canyon Fire that burned 169 homes and other personal property in the foothills just northwest of Boulder.
 Damage estimates totaled $217 million ($229.1 million in 2012 dollars) from insurance claims that included smoke damage, additional living expenses, damaged and destroyed homes, as well as personal belongings and vehicles.